navis-org/navis/README.md

 * [fafbseg](https://fafbseg-py.readthedocs.io/en/latest/index.html) contains tools to work with auto-segmented data for the FAFB EM dataset including FlyWire

 ## Who uses NAVis?
 NAVis has been used in a range of neurobiological publications.
-See [publications](publications.md) for a list.
+See [here](publications.md) for a list.

-We have implemented various published algorithms or methods:
+We have implemented various published algorithms and methods:

 1. NBLAST: Comparison of neurons based on morphology [(Costa et al., 2016)](https://www.cell.com/neuron/fulltext/S0896-6273(16)30265-3?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627316302653%3Fshowall%3Dtrue)
 2. Vertex Similarity: Comparison of neurons based on connectivity [(Jarrell et al., 2012)](http://science.sciencemag.org/content/337/6093/437.long)
 3. Comparison of neurons based on synapse distribution [(Schlegel et al., 2016)](https://elifesciences.org/content/5/e16799)
-4. Synapse flow centrality for axon-dendrite splits[(Schneider-Mizell et al., 2016)](https://elifesciences.org/articles/12059)
+4. Synapse flow centrality for axon-dendrite splits [(Schneider-Mizell et al., 2016)](https://elifesciences.org/articles/12059)

 Working on your own cool new method?
-Consider contributing it to NAVis!
+Consider adding it to NAVis!

 ## Citing NAVis
 We'd love to know if you found NAVis useful for your research!
 You can help us